spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fix handling of InputAttributes and LabelAttributes for ASP.NET CheckBox control.
 [643614, System.Web.dll, Bug, Build:3646]
 * Fixed a perf issue in HttpApplication instances pool in HttpApplicationFactory class.
 [639421, system.web.dll, Bug, Build:3673]
 * Fixed NullReferenceException thrown from the page/control with only parameterized constructors with default values when targeting 4.7.2 [635479, System.Web.dll, Bug, Build:3673]
+* Fixed an issue with ValidationContext.MemberName when using custom DataAnnotation.ValidationAttribute.
+[563497, System.web.dll, Bug, Build:3694]
+* Fixed ArgumentOutOfRangeException in MemoryCache when using change monitors with non-existent files east of GMT.
+[684136, System.Web.dll, Bug, Build:3694]
+* Fix handling of multi-value HTTP headers that may affect multipart data processing.
+[684397, System.Web.dll, Bug, Build:3694]

 ## BCL